orchestracities/anubis/docs/index.md

     specific API to be protected
 1. In combination with the policies stored in the Policy Management API, that acts as PAP (Policy Administration Point);
-1. If the evaluation of the policies return 'allowed', then the request is forwarded to the API.
+1. If the evaluation of the policies returns `allowed`, then the request is forwarded to the API.

 ## Manuals